 This Course Also Includes:

 100 Page Workbook: Details on a variety of cultivation techniques, material choices, glossary of terms, and technical references.

 Mushroom Spawn: You will get to choose 4 species of edible and medicinal mushrooms to leave with!

-Wholesome Meals: All 3 meals will be provided for daily by the hosts at Earlwood Farm, and is included in the price.
-Vegetarian, Gluten Free, and Vegan diets can all be accommodated for, and much of the food is grown right here in the Willamette Valley, with Gourmet Mushrooms and Medicinal Mushroom Teas.
+Wholesome Meals: Lunch will be provided daily, and is included in the price.
+Vegetarian, Gluten Free, and Vegan diets can all be accommodated for, and most of the food is grown right here in the Willamette Valley, with Gourmet Mushrooms and Medicinal Mushroom Teas.

 Class Time: 10am to 7pm Monday – Friday | Lunch 1-2pm

 Limited Partial Worktrade Spaces: Rate of $250 Details Here